 Original Medicare doesn’t provide coverage for dental, hearing, or vision.
 These are additional benefits that most Medicare Advantage plans offer.
 And most plans also include reduced cost-sharing, over-the-counter and wellness products, transportation assistance, telemedicine, fitness programs, and other rewards and incentive programs.

-Through the Value-Based Design Insurance Model’s Hospice Benefit Component, seven plans offer the Medicare hospice benefit through their plan.
+Through the Value-Based Design Insurance Model’s Hospice Benefit Component, 1 plan(s) offers the Medicare hospice benefit through their plan.

 There are four types of Medicare Advantage health plans for you to choose from.
 The two most common types are Health Maintenance Organizations (HMOs) and Preferred Provider Organizations (PPOs).
 The lesser utilized plans are Special Needs Plans (SNPs) and Private Fee-for-Service (PFFS).
-It’s likely that a PFFS plan is not available in your area unless you live somewhere especially rural.
+Likely, a PFFS plan is not available in your area unless you live somewhere especially rural.

 What do all the plans have in common?